Synaco/prolug-linux-admin/unit6/u6_worksheet.md

 ---

 1. Read <https://docs.rockylinux.org/zh/guides/security/firewalld-beginners/>
-   What new things did you learn that you didn’t learn in the lab?
+   What new things did you learn that you didn't learn in the lab?
    What functionality of firewalld are you likely to use in your professional work?

 ## Reflection Questions